LogicStamp/logicstamp-context/SECURITY.md

 - **Reads source code**: The tool parses your TypeScript/React source files using AST analysis.
 It does not execute your code.

 - **Never modifies source code**: LogicStamp Context never modifies your existing source files.
 It only generates new output files and modifies `.gitignore` or creates `LLM_CONTEXT.md` with your explicit approval.

+- **No LLM usage**: LogicStamp Context does not use any LLM internally.
+All analysis is performed through deterministic AST parsing and local static analysis only.

 - **No network access**: The tool operates entirely offline and does not make network requests.